-At December 31, 2011 and 2010, certain Plan investments are shares of registered investment companies managed by Fidelity Management Trust Company, and therefore these transactions qualify as party-in-interest transactions.
+At December 31, 2012 and 2011, certain Plan investments are shares of registered investment companies managed by Fidelity Management Trust Company, the Plan's trustee, and therefore these transactions qualify as party-in-interest transactions.
 The Plan also allows participants to elect to invest in the common stock of Gibraltar Industries, Inc. Transactions in such investments qualify as party-in-interest transactions which are exempt from the prohibited transaction rules.
-Investment income from parties-in-interest and interest from participant loans amounted to \$9,611 and \$4,446,992 for the years ended December 31, 2011 and 2010, respectively.
-Fees paid by the Plan for loan processing fees amounted to \$30,940 and \$30,724 for the years ended December 31, 2011 and 2010, respectively.
+Fees incurred by the Plan for the investment management services are included in net appreciation (depreciation) in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
+Investment income from parties-in-interest and interest from participant loans amounted to \$5,426,020 and \$9,611 for the years ended December 31, 2012 and 2011, respectively.
+Fees paid by the Plan for loan processing fees amounted to \$30,709 and \$30,940 for the years ended December 31, 2012 and 2011, respectively.
+The Plan Sponsor pays directly any other fees related to the plan's operations.